folio-org/perf-testing/workflows-scripts/finance/transfer-budgets/README.md

 4. Click on created fund
 5. Click on a current budget
 6. Click Transfer
-7. Fill in anount and select from and to budgets
+7. Fill in amount and select from and to budgets
 8. click Confirm